Human Development Degree

 Advanced Studies in Writing Our Stories

 This type class helps students learn to assess and critic through writing and sharing of their own stories.
+Students will learn how to bring their stories to life as a form of psychological communication.

 Diversity in the Early Childhood Classroom